mp1610/Human-following-Robot/README.md

 # Human-following-Robot

-This thesis study investigates the development of a human-following robot virtually using ROS, PyTorch, and Gazebo.
+This study investigates the development of a human-following robot virtually using ROS, PyTorch, and Gazebo.

 The code attached contains the different ROS commands, Gazebo worlds, and YOLOv3 trained models.